rholo/atomic-sass/README.md

 now you can edit your $prefix variable to add all classname!

 #### three type's grid (flex included!)
-to define margin in custom and flex grid $grid-space: .5%
+to define margin in float and flex grid $grid-space: .5%

 | grid type | Number of columns
 | ------ | ------ |